ErikBurton/python_crash_course/README.md

 ## 📌 Note
 This repository is for personal study, practice, and growth in Python programming based on *Python Crash Course*.
 Feel free to explore, use, or adapt any of the examples if you’re also learning Python!

----

-This layout makes the README organized, visually appealing, and informative for anyone viewing your repository.